You can pray until you faint, but unless you get up and try to do something, God is not going to put it in your lap.Fannie Lou Hamer

 Tanvier Peart is a trained community organizer, a sharp-witted storyteller, and a communications strategist with a heart for people, a passion for justice, and desire for restorative practices that heal the whole person.

-A graduate of Open Buffalo’s Emerging Leaders development program and the National Urban League Washington Bureau’s congressional advocacy program, she has training in organizing to empower and mobilize communities impacted by injustice, and work with legislators to dismantle policies that marginalize communities.
+A graduate of Open Buffalo’s Emerging Leaders development program and the National Urban League Washington Bureau’s congressional advocacy program, she has training in organizing to empower and mobilize communities impacted by injustice, working with legislators to dismantle policies that marginalize.

-Currently, Tanvier is working with the LEAD National Support Bureau and local agencies to assist in the implementation of a law enforcement assisted diversion (LEAD) program for the Buffalo area that addresses the need for an alternative system for low-level offenders that’s both community-based and addresses underlying concerns — through treatment and restorative practices — to reduce the chance of repeat behavior while preventing individuals from entering the criminal justice system.
+Currently, Tanvier is working with local agencies and community partners, along with the LEAD National Support Bureau, to assist in the implementation of a law enforcement assisted diversion (LEAD) program for the Buffalo area that addresses the need for an alternative system for persons accused of low-level offenses that’s both community-based and addresses underlying concerns — through treatment and restorative practices — to preventing individuals from entering the criminal justice system while addressing root issues.

 Tanvier previously held a seat on the Buffalo Urban League Young Professionals’ executive council, focusing her efforts on serving the community through partnerships and events.
-She’s a member of the NAACP Buffalo chapter, involved with Citizen Action of Western New York, and currently sits on the board of the Western New York Peace Center and town of Amherst’s Community Diversity Commission.
+She’s a member of the NAACP Buffalo chapter, involved with Citizen Action of Western New York, and currently sits on the board of the Western New York Peace Center.